- Submit a Freshman application via www.goapplytexas.org for the University of North Texas at Dallas (Make sure to select the right university)

 If you need assistance deciding which application and admission requirements apply to you.
 Please reach out to email@example.com

 Application Fee and Fee Waivers

 If delivered in person, please be sure that your transcript is in the original, sealed envelope when you submit it to our office.
-As a result of the COVID19 health crisis our admissions staff is working remotely.
-However, transcripts can still be hand-delivered by dropping them in a document mailbox attached to the wall of the Founders Hall building (labeled #2 on campus map).
+Transcripts can still be hand-delivered by dropping them off at the Student Solutions Center on the first floor of the Student Center during business hours.
+Outside of business hours, they can be dropped off in a document mailbox attached to the wall of the Founders Hall building (labeled #2 on campus map).
 We also highly encourage you to submit transcripts electronically when possible for a faster and safer alternative.Submitted electronically through an encryption service such as Parchment, E-Script, National Student Clearing House, Scoir, or GreenLight to email@example.com.
 To avoid delays please make sure you select the correct institution and indicate the University of North Texas at Dallas.
-If you are having difficulty obtaining official documents as a result of COVID-19, we can accept electronic and digital transcripts directly from your high school counselor or your schools Registrar's Office if sent via an official school staff email address.
+We can also accept electronic and digital transcripts directly from your high school counselor or your schools Registrar's Office if sent via an official school staff email address directly to our office.
 We are happy to communicate with your counselor or school official.
 If you need help feel free to email firstname.lastname@example.org.
 Mail to: